KYVENetwork/docs/docs/protocol_devs/general_concepts/storage_pools.md

 - One or more data sources which the pool wants to validate and archive
 - A runtime which has defined how to validate the data
-- A web3 storage provider where validated data should get stored to (e.g. Arweave)
+- A web3 storage provider where validated data should get stored to (for example Arweave)

 If those requirements are met protocol nodes can join a pool and actually start validating the data.